 As discussed above, there has been ample opportunity for comment and this additional ANPRM is itself both unlawful as crafted and is a waste of finite resources.
-Tribes and states properly relied on the final rule in working toward implementation for nearly a year and a half.
-Any modification to the existing data points frustrate those efforts, would require states to begin again collaborating with their tribal partners and ultimately further delay implementation.
-This comes at the expense of the health, safety and welfare of not only Indian children, their families, and their tribes, but the child welfare system at large where a modification of the final rule would cost resources that are system-wide.
+Tribes and states properly relied on the Final Rule in working toward implementation for nearly a year and a half.
+Any modification to the existing data points frustrate those efforts, would require states to begin again collaborating with their tribal partners anew, and ultimately further delay implementation.
+This comes at the expense of the health, safety, and welfare of not only Indian children, their families, and their tribes, but the child welfare system at large, where a modification of the Final Rule would waste resources system-wide.